tess1o/geopulse/docs/DEPLOYMENT_GUIDE.md

 - If you see key-related errors, check that the `geopulse-keygen` service completed successfully: `docker compose logs geopulse-keygen`
 - Keys are persistent - they won't be regenerated if they already exist
 - To regenerate keys: remove the `keys/` directory and restart with `docker compose up -d`

----

-## Security

-- Use strong passwords for database and MQTT broker
-- Never expose PostgreSQL/MQTT port externally
-- Use HTTPS in production
-- Keep JWT keys secure